[Scarlett, guest blogger]

 In my mind, I had always imagined that these survivors immediately were swooped up, taken in and cared for by the rest of the world.
 I imagined them re-entering society as honored and respected people.
 Heroes. because that’s what they deserve.
 It’s the least we could do for a people who had suffered so much.
 But that’s hardly the case.

-Many of these survivors woke up the day Jews after the war_optafter liberation and found themselves without a home and without a family.
+Many of these survivors woke up the day after liberation and found themselves without a home and without a family.
 Not a single possession to call their own.
 Their identities completely stripped from them.
 Hardly anyone from their religious group left to seek solace and comfort from, or to even share with in grief.
 Those who were children now faced a life without their parents, siblings, and extended families; they’d missed out on valuable years of schooling, they didn’t even have anyone to hold them or wipe their tears or assure them that they were safe and going to be okay… They had lost their childhood many years before.

 Nothing…There was nothing.
 Not to mention the extreme post-traumatic stress that would take years of counseling to even begin to break down some of the lies and destruction of the work of enemy in their life.
 They were left to face a world and a culture that had only ever shown them hate.
 I can’t imagine the fear.